chris-tina-w/Portfolio-of-Data-Science-Projects/README.md

 With a background in <ins>*Medicine*</ins> and <ins>*business consulting*</ins>, I love bringing new perspectives on my journey in Data Science which is grounded in *critical thinking* and looking at projects with the *larger business objectives* in mind.

-Feel free to explore this space as I continue to develop my skills and intuition in the exciting realm of data science.
+Feel free to explore my portfolio as I continue to develop my skills and intuition in the exciting realm of data science.

 ## My Projects
 * **Machine Learning**